Skip to main content

 Explanation

-This rule will show the app/form only for visitors with the designated cart total (Shopify only)
+This special Shopify-only rule will show the campaign form for visitors with the designated cart total.

 Cart